Sample Grease Analysis Report

 The Grease Rating provides a green, yellow, red color rating to evaluate each of the four areas examined during the analysis process.
 Wear, consistency, contamination and oxidation are evaluated individually to give an overall rating to the grease sample.
 The overall rating receives the worst rating of the four individual tests.

 Wear (2) – Wear testing detects the amount of ferrous debris and other wear metals in the grease.
 Kittiwake’s ANALEX fdM+, RDE Spectroscopy, Direct Read Ferrography and analytical ferrography are used to evaluate wear.
-FdM+ values are elevated, as well as RDE Ferrous leveSampleReport_Diagramls.
+FdM+ values are elevated, as well as RDE Ferrous levels.
 They both have been increasing with each sample; therefore, a red rating is given to wear.

 Consistency (3) – Using the Grease Thief the grease is extruded through a specially designed extrusion die to evaluate changes in consistency as compared to the baseline grease.
 This test shows whether the grease has hardened or softened.
 This test also simultaneously prepares the sample on a thin plastic substrate for subsequent analysis.
 Rheometer testing is also used in advanced analysis of consistency.
 Consistency is given a red rating because it has increased nearly 1.5 times since the original sample.
 This could be due to excess particulate or mixing of incompatible greases.